 The GII is equally well received by industry, academia, and the media.
 Since the launch of the GII’s 14th edition in 2020, the report has been downloaded over 160,000 times, cited on Google Scholar more than 3,000 times and has been covered in 1,800 different media outlets by major global publications and broadcasters, including BBC Radio, The Economist, La Tribune, Le Temps, Deutsche Welle, Times of India, Nikkei,Manila Bulletin, Singapore’s Business Times, The Washington Post, the Financial Times and many more.

-In collaboration with our Corporate Network Partner CNI, and in line with MEI advocacy for innovation-oriented public and corporate policies in Brazil, the Portulans Institute is excited to present the landmark Report of Brazil’s future readiness.
-This Report uses the Future Readiness Evaluation Approach (FREA) model to generate recommendations for improving Brazil’s competitiveness in innovation, technology and talent (the ‘ITT’ triangle).
+In collaboration with our Corporate Network Partner CNI, and in line with MEI advocacy for innovation-oriented public and corporate policies in Brazil, the Portulans Institute is excited to present the landmark report titled “Supporting Brazil’s Future Readiness: An Innovation, Technology and Talent Readiness Roadmap”.
+This report uses the Future Readiness Evaluation Approach (FREA) model to generate recommendations for improving Brazil’s competitiveness in innovation, technology and talent (the ‘ITT’ triangle).

 It is based on indicators from three influential global reports: the Network Readiness Index, the Global Talent and Competitiveness Index and the Global Innovation Index.
 CNI and the Portulans Institute hope this contribution will spark productive discussions about how to improve Brazil’s future readiness.
 We encourage individuals and organizations from the private sector, academia, civil society and government to take advantage of this report’s conclusions.